Stretched Dutch say will end Turkey Patriot missile deployment in January

 Ankara has been one of Syrian President Bashar al-Assad's fiercest critics during Syria's civil war, which began in 2011.
 Shells fired from Syrian territory frequently land inside Turkey, drawing a response in kind from the Turkish military.

-A Dutch defence ministry spokeswoman said the Netherlands no longer had the resources to keep its batteries deployed in the field, even though the threat to Turkey from ballistic missiles persisted.
+A Dutch defense ministry spokeswoman said the Netherlands no longer had the resources to keep its batteries deployed in the field, even though the threat to Turkey from ballistic missiles persisted.

 "They've been deployed 24/7 for almost two years and you can't prolong it any longer," the spokeswoman said.